defunkydrummer/lisp-xl/README.markdown

 Typical process is as follows:

-1. Load the sheet into a sheet struct.
+1. Load the sheet, creating a struct that holds info about the sheet.
 For this you need the file path, and the name/index of the sheet (1 = first sheet).

 2. Query the sheet using the provided functions.